FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 ![MySureStart Logo](https://images.squarespace-cdn.com/content/v1/5f45536caa356e6ab51588f4/1599580657611-7A6YX9MGA2YHJCQ46QSB/SureStart+Logo.png)

-# SureStart AI TrailBlazers Program – Applied Deep Learning Focus
+# SureStart FutureMakers Program – Applied Deep Learning Focus

 The primary goal of the SureStart (with an Applied Deep Leaning focus) program is to support a global community of high-achieving, ambitious, and diverse group of tech-career aspirants in developing applied technical skills related to AI, machine learning, and related technologies such as computer vision, along with "power" skills critical for career success through a virtual program led by proximate technical mentors and supported by experts from industry and academia.